 Tooth extraction, or tooth removal, is a safe and common procedure.
-If Dr. Tanner recommends extraction (whether it’s for a wisdom tooth or any other tooth), he will make sure to explain why this is the best course of action for your oral health.
+If Dr. Ross recommends extraction, whether it’s for a wisdom tooth or any other tooth, he will make sure to explain why this is the best course of action for your oral health.

 What is Tooth Extraction?

 A tooth extraction is simply the removal of a tooth.
 It is a common procedure that is performed regularly without any complications.
 In some circumstances, Dr. Ross will refer you to an oral surgeon, but in most cases, he will perform the procedure right in his office.